-I have audited the financial statements of the Prince Edward Island Teachers' Pension Plan, which comprise the statement of financial position as at June 30, 2022, the statements of changes in net assets available for benefits and changes in pension obligation for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Prince Edward Island Teachers' Pension Plan, which comprise the statement of financial position as at June 30, 2023, the statement of changes in net assets available for benefits and changes in pension obligation for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the financial statements present fairly, in all material respects, the financial position of the Plan as at June 30, 2022 and the changes in its net assets available for benefits and its pension obligation for the year then ended in accordance with Canadian Accounting Standards for Pension Plans.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Plan as at June 30, 2023, and the changes in its net assets available for benefits and its pension obligation for the year then ended in accordance with Canadian Accounting Standards for Pension Plans.